opendistro/for-elasticsearch-docs/docs/ad/api.md

 Returns information related to the current state of the detector and memory usage, including current errors and shingle size, to help troubleshoot the detector.

-This command also helps locate logs by identifying the nodes that run the anomaly detector job for each detector.
+This command helps locate logs by identifying the nodes that run the anomaly detector job for each detector.

+It also helps track the initialization percentage, the required shingles, and the estimated time left.

 #### Request